 You can take (self-administer and ingest) the medications at a place of your choosing, though the law advises your physician to ask you not to do so in a public place.
 Most people, about 90%, choose to take the medications at home; those who reside in assisted-living or nursing home facilities tend to take them there.

-If you take a dose prescribed under Death with Dignity laws outside the state where you obtained it, you may lose the legal protections afforded by the Death with Dignity law in question.
+If you take a dose prescribed under a Death with Dignity law outside the state where you obtained it, you may lose the legal protections afforded by the law in question.
 For example, your death may be ruled a suicide under another state’s law.

 What kind of prescription will I receive?

-None of the Death with Dignity laws tell your physician exactly what prescription to give you, but all medications under these laws require the attending physician’s prescription.
+None of the medical aid-in-dying laws tell your physician exactly what prescription to give you, but all medications under these laws require the attending physician’s prescription.
 It is up to the physician to determine the prescription.
 To date, most patients have received a prescription for an oral dosage of a barbiturate (pentobarbital or secobarbital), and beginning in 2015, a phenobarbital/chloral hydrate/morphine sulfate/ethanol mix has also been used.

 How much does the medication cost?

 Cost varies based on medication type and availability as well as the protocol used (additional medications must be consumed prior to the lethal medications at an extra cost).
 The following are only estimates as prices and availability change.
 The actual prescription depends on the physician and his/her assessment.